rishabh1403/blog-source/posts/coding/leetcode/2019/09/two-sum.md

 Notice the sorted array.

-If we were given a target and had to find the indices of numbers, instead of iterating on one end, we can have two pointers, one at index 0 and another at the end.
+If we were given a target and had to find the indices of numbers, instead of iterating on one end, we can have two pointers, *one at index 0 and another at the end*.

 Take the sum, if the sum is more than the target, we need to decrease the sum.
 Well if we move the left pointer to the next right position, it will take us to a number larger than the earlier one, because of the sorted array.
 So we move our right pointer to next left position, thus decreasing the sum.